buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcPropertySet.md

 _IfcPropertySet_ can be assigned to object occurrences and object types.
 An _IfcPropertySet_ assigned to an object type is shared among all occurrences of the same object type.

-> NOTE&nbsp; See _IfcRelDefinesByType_ for how to override property sets assigned to an object type within the object occurrence.
+> NOTE  See _IfcRelDefinesByType_ for how to override property sets assigned to an object type within the object occurrence.

 An _IfcPropertySetTemplate_ may define the underlying structure, i.e. the required name, the applicable object or object types to which the property set can be attached, and the individual properties that can be included.
 Property sets are related to other objects by using the relationship object that refers to the corresponding object: